GDGCloudCalgary/devfest/docs/tutorials/01-configure-app.md

 ]
 ```

-### "Become a partner" - how it works?
+## "Become a partner" - how it works?

 `Become a partner` button opens a form with `company name`, `name` and `email` fields.
 After a user (potential partner) filled a form, this data is saved into Firestore DB, `potentialPartners` node.
-It gives a possibility to contact back those people who are interested to be a partner with you and collaborate earlier.
+It gives the possibility to contact back those people who are interested to be a partner with you and collaborate earlier.

-# Next steps
+## Next steps

 Now your Hoverboard is configured, learn how to integrate [firebase][firebase] with, [style][style app] and [deploy][deploy] your app.